 6. MSI Modern 14

-The MSI Modern 14 has been around for quite some time and many people are using it for a GIS software till then and is considered the best for it.
-Speaking of the specs it has a Intel Core i5-10210UUMA, 8GB of ram and a 512GB SSD.
+The MSI Modern 14 has been around for quite some time and many people are using it for GIS software till then is considered the best for it.
+Speaking of the specs it has an Intel Core i5-10210UUMA, 8GB of ram, and a 512GB SSD.
 The OS is Windows 10 Home 64bit.

-Whereas, the MSI Modern 14 comes with a webcam, microphone, bluetooth connectivity and it’s pretty fast for its specs I think the only thing wrong with it is the battery life which isn’t good at all.
-I mean the battery life is the only thing that it’s really lacking and besides that its perfect for me specially coming from a Lenovo G570.
+Whereas, the MSI Modern 14 comes with a webcam, microphone, and Bluetooth connectivity and it’s pretty fast for its specs I think the only thing wrong with it is the battery life which isn’t good at all.
+I mean the battery life is the only thing that it’s really lacking and besides that, it’s perfect for me especially coming from a Lenovo G570.

-When it comes to upgradability of components MSI has a better upgradability especially when it comes to ram you can add up 2 so 4gb more and having an extra 500GB HDD is pretty decent.
+When it comes to upgradability of components MSI has better upgradability especially when it comes to ram you can add up to 2 so 4GB more and having an extra 500GB HDD is pretty decent.

-Still MSI has a decent upgradability over its components the only downside is the battery life which sucks, but I guess it’s normal because of its specs are pretty decently good for running modern games since it has an AMD Turion II P540..
+Still, MSI has decent upgradability over its components the only downside is the battery life which sucks, but I guess it’s normal because its specs are pretty decently good for running modern games since it has an AMD Turion II P540.
 The MSI Modern 14 runs pretty well with GIS software.

 7. Acer Aspire 5

-This laptop also features an HDMI port which can be very useful when you want to connect your computer on a bigger screen for presentations or teaching purpose .
+This laptop also features an HDMI port which can be very useful when you want to connect your computer to a bigger screen for presentations or teaching purposes.
 It also comes with USB3, 3.0 ports which are essential for transferring very large files from one location to another.